Hypothecation is a big word for a familiar process.

 Hypothecation allows a borrower to qualify with less-than-stellar credit.

-If creditors use hypothecation, they are able to accept borrowers who pose greater risk (e.g., have lower credit scores).
+If creditors use hypothecation, they are able to accept borrowers who pose a greater risk (e.g., have lower credit scores).

 Hypothecation may cause the borrower to lose the asset if they default.